Why It Works

 - Using crème fraîche in place of traditional heavy cream lends a brightness that complements the fresh vegetables instead of distracting from them.

 Its name literally means "spring pasta," but too many versions of the ubiquitous Italian-American dish pasta primavera contain little if any green spring produce.
 This recipe fixes that, coating a mixture of bright vegetables, like asparagus shoots, English peas, fava beans, and broccolini, in a creamy but light sauce made with crème fraîche.

-- 1 pound (450g) fresh egg pasta, such as fettuccine, penne, or gemelli (see note)
+1 pound (450g) fresh egg pasta, such as fettuccine, penne, or gemelli (see notes)